View | Modify | Create | Collaborate

 Visa suffered in FY 2020 with its net revenues shrinking by 5% to $21.8 billion, due to economic slowdown and Covid-19 crisis.

-In Q4 2020, Visa reported net revenues of $5.1 billion which was 17% less than the previous year.
-This could be attributed to a 38% drop in international transaction revenues followed by a 135 drop in services revenues.
+In Q2 2021, Visa reported net revenues of $5.7 billion which was 2% less than the previous year.
+This could be attributed to a 19% drop in international transaction revenues, partially offset by a 8% y-o-y growth in services segment and a 11% increase in domestic processing revenues.

-Due to the possible impact that the outbreak and a broader economic slowdown could have on consumer spending and the global payments processing industry, Visa stock has suffered in the recent months.
-The company derives around 27% of its revenues from International transactions; travel bans and widespread panic due to Coronavirus outbreak could severely impact this revenue stream.
-Further, lower consumer spending would result in lower transaction volume leading to lower data processing fees, which contributes around 35% of the company’s revenues.
-While the company’s net result for the Q3 and Q4 FY 2020 saw some negative growth, we believe Visa’s Q1 FY 2021 results will confirm this reality with a decrease in transaction volume.
+Due to the impact of the Covid-19 outbreak and a broader economic slowdown on consumer spending and the global payments processing industry, Visa's top-line has suffered in the recent quarters.
+The company derives around 27% of its revenues from International transactions.
+Travel bans and widespread panic due to Coronavirus outbreak severely impacted this revenue stream in 2020.
+Further, lower consumer spending negatively impacted the transaction volume, leading to lower data processing fees -- the stream contributes around 35% of the company’s revenues.
+While the company’s net result for the recent quarters saw some negative growth, we believe Visa’s Q3 FY 2021 results will follow the same trend.

 Below we look at the key drivers for Visa which present upside or downside to our price estimate for the company's stock.